kwxm/nofib-plutus/README.md

 ## `nofib` benchmarks for Plutus

-The [nofib](https://github.com/ghc/nofib) benchmark suite contains a number of "realistic" Haskell progams used for benchmarking.
+The [nofib](https://github.com/ghc/nofib) benchmark suite contains a number of "realistic" Haskell programs used for benchmarking.
 See [this paper](https://downloads.haskell.org/ghc/papers/nofib.ps.gz) (ps.gz)
 for more information.
 Brief notes on all of the programs can be found in [NOFIB.md](./NOFIB.md).